JD, Annabelle & the trip of a lifetime interrupted

 Demi Davis, Travel Specialist at ATAS accredited travel agency Spencer Travel Southside in Sydney found her romantic hot-spot in a bubble-tent in the Blue Mountains' stunning Capertee Valley, roughly midway between scenic Lithgow and the renowned wine region of Mudgee in NSW.

 Outdoor bath and bubble-tent in the Capertee Valley.
 Credit: Demi Davis.

 "We loved how it was away from everything. it gave my partner and I the best way to completely tune out the city life," says Demi.

-Capertee Valley 135 kilometres to the north-west of Sydney.
+Capertee Valley is 135 kilometres to the north-west of Sydney, approximately a two-hour drive.
 The Capertee Area's original inhabitants were the Wirdajuri people, and it was first traversed by European explorer James Blackman who explored the area through to Mudgee in 1821.